jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 	- Follow up with them with customized logic regarding this, and what pros/cons might be

 - Directional devices
+	- Don't close to backfeed substations

+- Fast Curve and alt settings
+	- Hardcode to always disabled?
+	- Remove from label?

 - Possible switch mode
 	- not needed - they are putting some reclosers up without controls initially